awsdocs/amazon-s3-developer-guide/doc_source/object-lifecycle-mgmt.md

   The lifecycle expiration costs depend on when you choose to expire objects\.
-For more information, see [Configuring Object Expiration](lifecycle-expire-general-considerations.md)\.
+For more information, see [Understanding Object Expiration](lifecycle-expire-general-considerations.md)\.

 For more information about lifecycle rules, see [Lifecycle Configuration Elements](intro-lifecycle-rules.md)\.